Kanyana runs many training courses for both the public and our volunteers.

 Learn how to feed difficult parrots, the importance of checking crops, weaning techniques and more.
 Prerequisite: Basic Tube Feeding.
 In 2019 the course dates will be Sunday 17th March, Sunday 21st July and Saturday 23rd November.
 All courses run from 0900-1100.

 Learn how to work from the treatment board and administer oral medications.
 Prerequisite: Bird Handling, Advanced Tube Feeding Conditions apply.
-In 2019 the courses will be run on Sunday 17th February and Saturday 10th August from 0900-14.00 hours
+The next course in 2019 will be held on Saturday 10th August from 0900-14.00 hours

 Learn how to give injections and assess new wildlife patients.
 Prerequisite: Treatment Assistant Dates to be confirmed

 Valuable information on the parasites and diseases most often identified by our Microscopy Team and the importance of hygiene standards and isolation in our workplace.
 This course runs on Sunday 4th August 2019 from 9.00-12.00 and is open to all.
 No pre-requisites apply.